brandonkramer/wp-vite-starter/README.md

 [Read here](https://tailwindcss.com/docs/configuration) more about all the cool stuff you can configure with Tailwind.

 ### PHP / Composer
-Composer includes the `wp-strap/vite` package that exposes some classes which are responsible for generating asset URLs from the manifest.json that you can register or enqueue.
-It's also responsible for enabling HMR when the ViteJS dev server is running.
+Composer includes the `wp-strap/vite` package that exposes some classes that helps you generate asset URLs from the manifest.json that you can register or enqueue.
+It also enables you to use HMR (hot module replacement) when the ViteJS dev server is running.

 The classes follow PSR practices with interfaces, so it can be included trough OOP with dependency injection and IoC containers.
-It also provides a Facade class that allows you to use static methods instead to call the methods everywhere you like, if that's your jam.
+It also provides a Facade class that allows you to use static methods anywhere you like if that's your jam.

 Example with using the facade: